Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Bulk Billing by Doctors

-Some doctors may ‘Bulk Bill’ Medicare and in this case they will accept the amount that Medicare pays to them.
+Some doctors may ‘Bulk Bill’ Medicare, and in this case, they will accept the amount that Medicare pays to them.
 In this case, you need not pay any charges.
-However, some doctors may ‘Bulk Bill’ more than what the Medicare will pay them .
-So, in this case, you may have to pay the extra charges, referred as “Out-of-Pocket’ expenses” that Medicare does not cover.
+However, some doctors may ‘Bulk Bill’ more than what Medicare will pay them.
+So, in this case, you may have to pay the extra charges, referred to as “Out-of-Pocket expenses” that Medicare does not cover.

 Medicare Schedule Fees